peteryzhang6/The-Law-of-One/Service/Service to Other.md

 52.4: Then I am assuming in the positively oriented social memory complexes that a much higher percentage of them use the personality disciplines for this travel.
 Is this correct?

 **Ra:** I am Ra.
 This is correct.
 As positive fifth density moves into sixth there are virtually no entities which any longer use outer technology for travel or communication.

+54.21: A positively oriented entity may select a certain narrow path of thinking and activities during an incarnation and program conditions that would create physical pain if this path were not followed.
+Is this correct?

+**Ra:** I am Ra.
+This is correct.
 # How should STO treat STS
 44.10: Can you suggest a method whereby we might, shall I say, nullify the effect of the influence that we don’t want from a negative source?